Definition of propionic acid in English:

-- A colourless pungent liquid organic acid produced in some forms of fermentation and used for inhibiting the growth of mould in bread.
+A colorless pungent liquid organic acid produced in some forms of fermentation and used for inhibiting the growth of mold in bread.

 - Two other simple carboxylic acids are propionic acid and butyric acid.

 - Each population cage contained two standard 240-ml food bottles, each containing 50 ml of standard fly medium containing sucrose, corn meal, yeast, agar, benzoic acid, methyl paraben, and propionic acid.

 - Such breads are almost always chock full of preservatives like sorbic acid and propionic acid, which help to ward off mold.